 Michelle Winkler was convinced by her husband to live in the Arizona desert.
 While skeptical at first, she realized if she could survive hitchhiking halfway cross country at 20 years old, spend eight years in the Navy, and raise two sons, as long as she had air-conditioning, she’d probably be okay.

-She published her debut novel, Dust on the Altar, in October of 2020.
 When writing, she’s usually supervised by an adorable Brittany Spaniel named Zen and his mini-me little sister, Pepper.
+Sign up for her monthly newsletter at michellewinkler.com, for info on future projects, free short stories, and more.

 Here's some Ideas for General questions concerning writing and being an author: